jbcodeforce/yarfba/docs/infra/networking.md

     * Works at layer 3: IP packet.
     * Combine NLB and gateway service.
     * Also use target groups.
-    * Use the Geneve protocol (support network virtualization use cases for data center ) on port 6081
+    * Use the Geneve protocol (support network virtualization use cases for data centers ) on port 6081

 To route traffic, first the DNS name of the load balancer is resolved.
 (They are part of the `amazonaws.com` domain).
 1 to many IP Addresses are sent back to the client.
 With NLBs, Elastic Load Balancing creates a network interface for each Availability Zone that is enabled.
 Each load balancer node in the Availability Zone uses this network interface to get a static IP address.
 ELB scales the load balancer nodes and updates the DNS entry.
 The time to live is set to 60s.